TanStack/query/docs/src/pages/docs/api.md

   - Optional
   - If set, this will mark any `initialData` provided as stale and will likely cause it to be refetched on mount
   - If a function is passed, it will be called only when appropriate to resolve the `initialStale` value.
 This can be useful if your `initialStale` value is costly to calculate.
-- `refetchOnMount: Boolean`
-  - Optional
-  - Defaults to `true`
-  - If set to `false`, will disable additional instances of a query to trigger background refetches
-- `neverRefetchOnMount: Boolean`
-  - Optional
-  - Defaults to `false`
-  - Allows for disabling refetching on mount independent of the number of query instances.
-If `refetchOnMount` is set to false but only one query instance exists the query would refetch anyway.
-If `neverRefetchOnMount` is set to true though the query will not refetch independent of the number of query instances.
 - `queryFnParamsFilter: Function(args) => filteredArgs`
   - Optional
   - This function will filter the params that get passed to `queryFn`.